Motor Impairment

 Creating and adjusting websites so that they can be fully accessed by people with motor impairments

 Ensuring that websites and web-based applications are fully accessible to people with motor impairments, along with other impairments and disabilities, entails following established web accessibility standards.
 The Web Content Accessibility Guidelines (WCAG), created by the World Wide Web Consortium (W3C), stand as the leading set of standards designed to guide the creation of accessible digital environments.
-WCAG has undergone several iterations to address evolving web technologies and accessibility needs, including WCAG 2.0, WCAG 2.1, WCAG 2.2.
+WCAG has undergone several iterations to address evolving web technologies and accessibility needs, including WCAG 2.0, WCAG 2.1, and WCAG 2.2.
 Each version of consists of three levels of conformance:

 • Level A: The most basic web accessibility features, which websites must meet to be considered accessible